24 Household Uses for Vinegar From Cleaning to Beauty to Pets and Outside

 22. Clean the Dog’s Ears

 Vinegar is a natural way to clean and soothe a dog’s ears.
 The folks at Modern Dog magazine recommend mixing apple cider vinegar and water and using a clean sponge soaked with the solution to wipe the inside of Bandit’s ears.
+You can also use it to wipe the pup’s paws if they have yeast infections.

 Vinegar for Outdoor Use